 Live and work in Los Angeles, California for a spring semester while earning academic credit through an externship at a government, public interest, or non-profit organization or with a local judge.
 Use this opportunity to sharpen your legal skills and make connections.

-Since 1969, the Clinical Program at the Sandra Day O’Conner College of Law at Arizona State University has helped students develop the legal expertise and professional judgement they need to bridge the gap between a law degree and practicing law.
+Since 1969, the Clinical Program at the Sandra Day O’Conner College of Law at Arizona State University has helped students develop the legal expertise and professional judgment they need to bridge the gap between a law degree and practicing law.
 In the clinics, students engage in challenging and rewarding legal cases for real clients, and many students find their clinical experience to be the high point of their law school education.
 For these reasons, retired U.S. Supreme Court Justice Sandra Day O’Connor has cited clinical experience as one of the most important aspects of legal education.